|

 warm to wear.
 At noon we can roam outside just dressed in

+long johns and a T-shirt.
 One o'clock am: uncovering Nanuq after

 a long and cold winter (photo Peter Gallinelli)